Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-180.
 Response to inquiry of the board.

-A. A licensee must respond within 10 days to a request by the board or any of its agents regarding any complaint filed with the department.
+A. A licensee must respond within 10 days to a request by the board or any of the board's agents regarding any complaint filed with the department.

-B. Unless otherwise specified by the board, a licensee of the board shall produce to the board or any of its agents within 10 days of the request any document, book, or record concerning any transaction pertaining to a complaint filed in which the licensee was involved, or for which the licensee is required to maintain records.
+B. Unless otherwise specified by the board, a licensee of the board must produce to the board or any of the board's agents within 10 days of the request any document, book, or record concerning any transaction pertaining to a complaint filed in which the licensee was involved or for which the licensee is required to maintain records.
 The board may extend such timeframe upon a showing of extenuating circumstances prohibiting delivery within such 10-day period.

-C. A licensee shall not provide a false, misleading, or incomplete response to the board or any of its agents seeking information in the investigation of a complaint filed with the board.
+C. A licensee must not provide a false, misleading, or incomplete response to the board or any of the board's agents seeking information in the investigation of a complaint filed with the board.

-D. With the exception of the requirements of subsections A and B of this section, a licensee must respond to an inquiry by the board or its agent within 21 days.
+D. With the exception of the requirements of subsections A and B of this section, a licensee must respond to an inquiry by the board or the board's agent within 21 days.

 Statutory Authority